flipacholas/Architecture-of-consoles/articles/wii.Rmd.md

 :::

 Gamecube games lacked proper support for widescreen displays (that is, composing 16:9 frames, departing from the traditional 4:3).
-Nevertheless, Flipper was already able to do so and a handful of games provided options to activate it, although this was still considered an exclusive feature.
+Nevertheless, Flipper's GPU was already able to do so and a handful of games provided options to activate it, although this was still considered an exclusive feature.

 Be as it may, the framebuffer remains identical and the video encoder still outputs a PAL or NTSC-compliant frame, so this 'widescreen' feature is instead accomplished by **widening the field of view** in the projection matrix.
 The result is a scene rendered with a larger view angle that now appears squashed horizontally.
 However, the widescreen TV also plays a part in this process, as it will subsequently stretch the 4:3 frame (coming from the console) and the displayed image will thus look *more or less* in the correct ratio.
 If you are curious, this technique is not new, it's been used in film projection and it's referred to as **anamorphic widescreen**.
 Also, it's amusing how SNES developers had to deal with the [opposite effect](super-nintendo#display-modalities).